diegoth-dev/StoveProjectGenerator/README.md

 # StoveProjectGenerator

-Project generator that constructed with Stove.
+Generator for projects that constructed with Stove.